Tennessee Titans vs. Miami Dolphins NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Tennessee has gone over the total twice in eight home games this year.

-- The average point total in Titans home games this season is 48.7 points, 8.7 more than this matchup's over/under (40).
+- The average point total in Titans home games this season is 48.7 points, 9.2 more than this outing's over/under (39.5).

-- The Dolphins are unbeaten ATS (1-0) away from home as 3.5-point underdogs or more.

-- In seven road games this year, Miami has hit the over twice.
+- Miami has hit the over twice in seven road games this year.

 Powered by Data Skrive.